Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Transformations

 and also

 \begin{quotation} { The same question may also be asked in another way.
 If Lobatschewsky's geometry is true, the parallax of a very distant star will be finite.
 If Riemann's is true, it will be negative.
 These are the results which seem within the reach of experiment, and it is hoped that astronomical observations may enable us to decide between the two geometries.
 But what we call a straight line in astronomy is simply the path of a ray of light.
 If, therefore, we were to discover negative parallaxes, or to prove that all parallaxes are higher than a certain limit, we should have a choice between two conclusions: we could give up Euclidean geometry, or modify the laws of optics, and suppose that light is not rigorously propagated in a straight line.
 It is needless to add that every one would look upon this solution as the more advantageous.
-Euclidean geometry, therefore, has nothing to fear from fresh experiments} \cite{Poincare1891a}. \end{quotation}
+Euclidean geometry, therefore, has nothing to fear from fresh experiments} \citep{Poincare1891a}. \end{quotation}

-Albeit historical development of the theory of gravitation has refuted Poincar\'e's opinion that \begin{quotation} {Euclidean geometry is, and will remain, the most convenient: 1st, because it is the simplest, and it is not so only because of our mental habits or because of the kind of direct intuition that we have of Euclidean space; it is the simplest in itself, just as a polynomial of the first degree is simpler than a polynomial of the second degree; 2nd, because it sufficiently agrees with the properties of natural solids, those bodies which we can compare and measure by means of our senses} \cite{Poincare1891a}. \end{quotation}
+Albeit historical development of the theory of gravitation has refuted Poincar\'e's opinion that \begin{quotation} {Euclidean geometry is, and will remain, the most convenient: 1st, because it is the simplest, and it is not so only because of our mental habits or because of the kind of direct intuition that we have of Euclidean space; it is the simplest in itself, just as a polynomial of the first degree is simpler than a polynomial of the second degree; 2nd, because it sufficiently agrees with the properties of natural solids, those bodies which we can compare and measure by means of our senses} \citep{Poincare1891a}. \end{quotation}

-when gravitation was formulated as a gauge theory by \citeasnoun{Utiyama56a} then working either with Euclidian/Minkowskian or Riemann geometry appeared indeed to be a conventional choice.
-See \citeasnoun[chaps.~15--17]{Carnap66a}, \citeasnoun{Stump91a} or \citeasnoun{Hacyan09a} for a more detailed discussion on these issues.
-(We put aside the topological properties of space-time, like worm-holes at large scales or any kind of topological defect that may have physical observable consequences which would definitely rule out Minkowskian geometry).
+when gravitation was formulated as a gauge theory by \citet{Utiyama56a}, then working either with Euclidian/Minkowskian or Riemannian geometry appeared indeed to be a conventional choice.
+See \citet[chaps.~15--17]{Carnap66a}, \citet{Stump91a} or \citet{Hacyan09a} for a more detailed discussion on these issues.
+(Even if we put aside the topological properties of space-time, like worm-holes at large scales or any kind of topological defect that may have physical observable consequences which would definitely rule out Minkowskian geometry, some general arguments on causality still favour a curved space-time interpretation, \citet{Penrose80a}).